Ross Chilton – Chief Executive Officer

 Specific services have included the development of adaptive/agile leadership teams, large scale organizational change, stakeholder engagement, community governance, program and policy development, strategy and direction setting, process sustainability, performance management, negotiations, research and evaluation.

-Jennifer Terwoord – Regional Director, Southern Interior Region
+Truly Shearing-Berge – Regional Director (Acting), Southern Interior Region

 Bob Youssef – Regional Director, Vancouver Coastal Region